 An area reserved for studying allows you to immerse yourself in your coursework and maintain focus.

 Having a dedicated study space isn’t just about physical and mental separation.
-When you step into your study area, your mind recognizes it and brings focus to your mind.
+Your mind recognizes your designated area and helps you to focus.

-This psychological association can significantly improve your ability to stay focused and productive during study sessions, even when you have a busy work schedule ahead.
+This psychological connection can significantly improve your concentration and productivity during study sessions, even when you have a busy work schedule.

 6. Practice Self-Care

-When the demands of work and study are high, self-care is never the first thing on your mind.
-But I can’t stress this enough: prioritizing your physical and mental well-being is only going to make your life better.
+When the demands of work and study are high, self-care oftentimes doesn’t come to mind; however, prioritizing your physical and mental well-being is only going to make your life better.

 7. Seek Support and Networking

 Engage in online and offline conversations to exchange experiences, advice, and strategies.
-There are so many platforms nowadays, such as Reddit, X.com (formerly Twitter) etc.
+Nowadays, there are many online social platforms, including Reddit and X.com (formerly Twitter).